McTavishLab/physcraper/How_to_start.md

     There are some more features that can be changed if you know where, we will change the code hopefully soon, to make that easier adjustable.

     * time lapse for blasting: at the moment this is hard coded to be 14 days.
 If you want to adjust the timing look for this line of code:  `if time_passed > 14:`
-    * trim method: by default species will be trimmed from the alignment if it has not at least 75% of the total sequence length.
-This can be changed in `./physcraper/__init__.py`.
-Change within the function trim() the value for `taxon_missingness`.
+    * trim method: by default sequences will be trimmed from the alignment if it has not at least 75% of the total sequence length.
+This can be changed in `./physcraper/__init__.py`, in the function `trim()` the value for `taxon_missingness`.
     * change the most recent common ancestor (mrca): often phylogenies include outgroups, and someone might not be interested in updating that part of the tree.
 This can be avoided by defining the most recent common ancestor.
 It requires the OpenTreeOfLife identifier for the group of interest.
 You can get that by going to [Open Tree of Life](https://ot14.opentreeoflife.org/opentree/argus/opentree9.1@ott93302) and type in the name of the lineage and get the OTT ID at the right side of the page.
 That number needs to be provided in the corresponding wrapper function, as following:

         1. in an OToL run: within the function  `generate_ATT_from_files()` in the field for `ingroup_mrca`